 The War Of Talent – A Unique Theatrical Talent Reality Show

-The War Of Talent is a unique theatrical reality show and is about to set a milestone in reality history.
+The War of Talent is a unique theatrical reality show and is about to set a milestone in reality history.
 It is now streaming on YouTube with a vision to let it reach out effortlessly to every person who appreciates talent.

-It's a new age platform where, for the first time, singers, actors and dancers will perform on the same stage without any retakes, that means a short movie will be performed live with all original content.
+It's a new age platform where, for the first time, singers, actors and dancers will perform on the same stage without any retakes; that means a short movie will be performed live with all original content.

-The auditions were conducted all over India and amongst 10,000 auditionees and top 150 were given the opportunity to perform in the show.
-The show has 36 episodes in the first season, which has 36 fresh stories and 45 original songs to showcase their real and original talent.
+The auditions were conducted all over India and amongst 10,000 auditionees, the top 150 were allowed to perform on the show.
+The show has 36 episodes in the first season, which has 36 fresh stories and 45 original songs for participants to showcase their original talent.

 The show is created and directed by the popular and talented twins from Bollywood - Parag and Prayas Chaudhary.
 It is produced by Rohit and Sohit Maithil along with Asif and Danish Patel.

-The show is judged by Ismail Darbar (legendary music director, who gave music for films like Devdas and Hum Dil De Chuke Sanam), Mugdha Veira Godse (model and Bollywood actress) and Salman Yusuff Khan (leading dancer and Bollywood choreographer, winner of DID season 1 and Jhalak Dikhla Ja).
+The show is judged by Ismail Darbar (legendary music director, who scored music for films like Devdas and Hum Dil De Chuke Sanam), Mugdha Veira Godse (model and Bollywood actress) and Salman Yusuff Khan (leading dancer and Bollywood choreographer, winner of Dance India Dance Season 1 and Jhalak Dikhla Ja).
 It is hosted by Rahul Dev (famous Bollywood actor, who has done more than 150 movies).
-Irshad Dalal and Ajay Chauhan are the the scriptwriters of the show.
+Irshad Dalal and Ajay Chauhan are the scriptwriters of the show.

 The original songs in the show have been beautifully composed by Anand Singh, Nidhi Sharma, Rohit Sharma, Abhay Tyagi, Rahul Nair and Abhijeet Paandey.
-The lyricists are Irshad Dalal, Rajesh Dheeraj (RDX), Rohit Sharma, Avnish Rahi, Anand Singh, Kamlesh Dhudale, Sudheer Dubey, Ajay Anjum and Ramesh Pandey.
+Irshad Dalal, Rajesh Dheeraj (RDX), Rohit Sharma, Avnish Rahi, Anand Singh, Kamlesh Dhudale, Sudheer Dubey, Ajay Anjum and Ramesh Pandey are the lyricists.

 Team The War of Talent includes Abhijeet Paandey (Project Supervisor), Rahul Bhondve, Shivani Pandey, Allan Anthony, Mansi Rastogi, Neeraj Sharma, Mayank Chaudhary, Aishwarya Chaudhary, Hitesh Kumwart, Vivek Kumar, Shantanu Singh, and others who have made this possible with their continuous and dedicated efforts.

-The show is creating a good buzz in entertainment industry and Bollywood celebrities (like Remo D'Souza) have also been seen supporting and speaking about The War of Talent.
+The show is creating a good buzz in the entertainment industry and Bollywood celebrities like Remo D'Souza have also been seen supporting and speaking about The War of Talent.

 Also Read: Indian Idol 11 Full Contestants List: Meet The Top 15 Contestants Of This Season